leonlxli/TRITONED/README.md

 - We kept our design straight to the point, only adding instructions when necessary.
 There are also no hidden choices for the users to make, everything is presented to the user clearly.

 Help users recognize, diagnose, and recover from errors
 - In places where errors can happen, we inserted error messages that specified the error and allowed the user to go fix their mistake or cancel the operation overall.
 When making a new post, if the user tries to submit the post without any text or without selecting a gym, an error popup will appear telling the user what piece of information is missing.
+When commenting, the user needs to enter in at least one character.

 Help and documentation
 - The user is giving short, straight-forward information in places where they have choices to make or actions to take.
 This is the help they need if they are lost.